-With this awareness, a materiality analysis has been in the trade are launched for years aimed at identifying the areas members. considered most relevant for the Group and its For the details stakeholders in order to create value through a see page 118).

-sustainable and responsible business approach, with a medium-long term sustainability perspective.
+With this awareness, a materiality analysis has been launched for years aimed at identifying the areas considered most relevant for the Group and its stakeholders in order to create value through a sustainable and responsible business approach, with a medium-long term sustainability perspective.

 Through a structured analysis of the context in which the Group operates, the reference sector and its various activities, we have identified our main stakeholders, listed below.
-As a Group we have an open dialogue with all the stakeholders who participate in the life of the company, through the daily activities of the relevant offices and participation in debates and working groups in the trade and sectoral associations of which we are members
+As a Group we have an open dialogue with all the stakeholders who participate in the life of the company, through the daily activities of the relevant offices and participation in debates and working groups in the trade and sectoral associations of which we are members.